 Maybe there were several things going on at the same time.

 Don’t underestimate the clues that come to mind.
-They say a great deal about you & your IBS.
+They tell you a great deal about yourself, & your IBS.

 And if you’re sick of searching for triggers, but determined to beat your IBS, why not work with me?20